prebid/prebid.github.io/dev-docs/bidders/ix.md

 **Before you begin:**

-* You must have Google Ad Manager and the [fledgeForGpt](/dev-docs/modules/fledgeForGpt.html) module.
+* You must have Google Ad Manager and the [paapiForGpt](/dev-docs/modules/paapiForGpt.html) module.
 * In your Google Ad Manager configuration, make sure that you have not opted out from using the Protected Audience API.
 For more information about the configuration, see Google's documentation on  [Protected Audience API and Ad Manager after Chrome GA](https://support.google.com/admanager/answer/13627134?hl=en&ref_topic=12264880&sjid=10591375417866092080-NA).

 Depending on the Prebid.js version that you are using, the steps to configure Prebid.js will differ.
 Follow the steps provided in the appropriate section for the version of Prebid.js that you are using:

 **Configure Protected Audience API for Prebid.js versions 8.18.0 to 8.36.0**

-1. Build the `fledgeForGpt` module in your Prebid.js configuration by adding `fledgeForGpt` to the list of modules that you are already using.
-For more information about the module, see Prebid's [Protected Audience API (PAAPI) for GPT Module](/dev-docs/modules/fledgeForGpt.html) documentation.
+1. Build the `paapiForGpt` module in your Prebid.js configuration by adding `fledgeForGpt` to the list of modules that you are already using.
+For more information about the module, see Prebid's [Protected Audience API (PAAPI) for GPT Module](/dev-docs/modules/paapiForGpt.html) documentation.
 2. Configure your ad units to make them eligible for Protected Audience API demand.
 You can do this in the global-level configuration, bidder level, or ad-unit level.
-For more information about the configurations, see Prebid's [Protected Audience API (PAAPI) for GPT Module](/dev-docs/modules/fledgeForGpt.html) documentation.
+For more information about the configurations, see Prebid's [Protected Audience API (PAAPI) for GPT Module](/dev-docs/modules/paapiForGpt.html) documentation.
 Index recommends that you do this in the global-level configuration by using the `defaultForSlots` parameter with a value of `1`.
 The following code is an example of the configuration done at the global level:

     ```javascript
      pbjs.que.push(function() {
        pbjs.setConfig({
-        fledgeForGpt: {
+        paapi: {
         enabled: true,
         defaultForSlots: 1
           }